This article provides an overview of evidence access control and the access list in Evidence.com.

 What is Access List?

 Access List is the new workflow for controlling access to evidence in Evidence.com.
-It allows you to grant access to users, as well as restrict access to only users on the access list.
+It allows you to grant access to users and groups, as well as restrict access to only users and groups on the access list.
 Each piece of evidence has its own access list.
 So, you can individually manage access and restrict evidence as needed.

 Default Access to Evidence